 Although South Africa has some data on breeding success, there has been no concerted effort to monitor breeding success across the region.
-However, starting in the 2014 breeding season, standardised breeding data have been collected from all International Crane Foundation / Endangered Wildlife Trust Partnership supported conservation sites in South Africa, Rwanda, Uganda and Kenya.
+However, starting in the 2014 breeding season, standardised breeding data have been collected from all International Crane Foundation / Endangered Wildlife Trust Partnership-supported conservation sites in South Africa, Rwanda, Uganda and Kenya.

-4 - FRAMEWORK FOR ACTION
+4. Framework for Action

-Goal: Downgrade the species from the globally threatened categories on the IUCN Red List and from Column A, Category 1 of the AEWA Table 1.

-Indicators: Species downgraded from the globally threatened categories on the IUCN Red List and from Column A, Category 1 of the AEWA Table 1.

-Purpose: Identify indicators to quantify the target we are aiming at within the 10 year lifespan of the plan; stabilize current population size and maintain current range and area of occupancy for the East African sub-species; and increase the population size and maintain current range and area of occupancy for the Southern African sub-species; and.
+Carl Description of the second of t Goal: Downgrade the species from the globally threatened categories on the IUCN Red List and from Column A, Category 1 of the AEWA Table 1.
+Indicator: Species downgraded from the globally threatened categories on the IUCN Red List and from Column A, Category 1 of the AEWA Table 1.
+Purpose: Stabilise current population size and maintain current range and area of occupancy for the Eastern African sub-species; and increase the population size and maintain current range and area of occupancy for the Southern African sub-species.
+Objectives: Objective 1.
+Reduce adult and juvenile mortality and loss of birds Objective 2.
+Increase breeding success and reproductive rates Objective 2. increase breeding success and reproductive rates Objective 3.
+Reduce significantly further loss, fragmentation and degradation of habitats Objective 4.
+Fill key knowledge gaps about Grey Crowned-cranes

-Objectives:

-1. Reduce adult and juvenile mortality and loss of birds

-2. Increase breeding success and reproductive rates

-3. Reduce significantly further loss, fragmentation and degradation of habitats

-4. Fill key knowledge gaps about Grey Crowned Cranes